justvanrossum/fontgoggles/docs/index.md

 HarfBuzz.

-The _Language_ button allows you to specify for which language any language-specific features will be activated.
+The _Language_ button allows you to specify for which language any language-specific lookups will be activated.

 ![FontGoggles screenshot](images/screenshot_6.png)